Adobe-Muse/brackets-mucow-language-support/README.md

 xmllint.js Built by @syssgx and based on xml.js by @kripken
 ```

-For more infomation see the About page at
+For more infomation see the About page at.
 http://syssgx.github.io/xml.js/